Skip to main content

 Audiology

-If you or a family member suspect that you have a hearing problem or a balance problem then an audiologist will usually be involved to assess the problem and also may be involved in providing the treatment you need.
+If you or a family member suspect that you have a hearing problem, then an audiologist will usually provide an assessment and also may be involved in providing any treatment needed.

 Continue reading below